 Once your options have been selected perform the search by clicking the button.
 This will conduct the search and direct you to the results page as shown below.
 You can see that the search string of the two combined searches is displayed in the search box.
-Combining these searches with the AND operator will limit the results, but alternatively, using this feature with the OR operator will expand results as shown below.
+By combining this search with the AND operator we have limited the results further but alternatively by using this feature with the OR operator the we can also expand results.